What are the limits on Commercial Bank Lending?: Theoretical Models of the Banking System

-Although this textbook model is an accurate representation of the redeposit process, it is somewhat confusing in the context of the current state of a system to which the "initial deposit" was made several centuries previously.\footnote{For currencies with a continuous history.
-It may be of interest to economic historians, in that the introduction of fractional reserve banking to any economy would necessarily result in a lengthy inflationary period as this expansion occurred.} The textbook model also implicitly assumes that there is no possibility of loan default, that there is a clear distinction between "money" and "loans" within the financial system, and that the reserves are held completely in "money".
-None of these assumptions hold true in today's banking system.
+The simplified textbook description appears to have originated in the 1931 Macmillan report to the British Parliament\cite{macmillan.1931} and appears to have been authored by Keynes\cite{stamp.1931}.
+It did not include either loan repayments or loan defaults, and was probably only intended as a simplified explanation for the deposit expansion process the implications of which were being explored by economists at that time\cite{lawrence.1928}.
+It incorrectly suggests that reserves were a fraction withheld from the customer's deposits, in reality the fractional reserve is an additional amount of money held by banks on deposit at the central bank.

-Assuming that this model were accurate, then the upper limit on commercial bank loans would always be a fraction of the total deposits.
-Once expansion had reached the limits imposed by reserve requirements, new loans could only be made as old ones were repaid, freeing up loan capacity.
-Both the money and loan supplies would though be able to vary within those limits.
-For example, if loans are repaid and new matching loans are not extended, then the money supply will contract as the original process reverses itself.
-Hart\cite{hart.1938} in his analysis of the behaviour of the banking system during the Great Depression of the 1930's, attributes net repayment of debt with removing more money from the money supply, than bank failure.
-This 'feature' of the banking system is perhaps best regarded as a purely mathematical consequence of linking the loan and money supplies in this fashion, and consequently may not be well co-ordinated with actual economic activity, except in its ability to disrupt it.
+One correct implication of the textbook model is that the limit on commercial bank loans would always be a fraction of the total amount of deposits in the banking system, and that bank lending would expand or contract in a fixed proportion with the quantity of deposits.
+In the textbook model, once expansion reached the limits imposed by reserve requirements, new loans could only be made as the principle on existing loans was repaid, freeing up loan capacity.
+Both the money and loan supplies could vary within these limits though.
+For example if loans are repaid faster than they are made then the money supply will contract as the expansion process reverses.
+This behaviour is rarely seen, but is economically dangerous since although market based mechanisms can over time adjust most prices in the economy, they do not apply to fixed monetary contracts such as loans.
+Hart\cite{hart.1938} in his analysis of the behaviour of the US banking system during the later years of the 1930's Great Depression attributes net repayment of debt with removing more money from the money supply than the earlier wave of bank failures had.\footnote{ Money supply induced deflation should not however be confused with price deflation resulting from increases in the supply of goods, which is generally a sign of increased prosperity as more goods become available at cheaper prices.}

+Loans within the economy can consequently be classified into two different types, transfer loans such as bonds and treasuries, which are a direct exchange of debt for money, and reserve based loans which are issued by banking institutions.
+The distinction between the two types of lending is important, since operations on the two types of debt are not equivalent.
+Some financial operations such as transfer or sale have no impact within the larger monetary system when performed on transfer loans, but can cause systemic side effects when performed on commercial bank loans, as will be shown below.